suhbrasil/my-finance/README.md

 ## **Installation**

-To install Project Title, follow these steps:
+To install My Finance, follow these steps:

 1. Clone the repository: **`git clone https://github.com/suhbrasil/my-finance`**
 2. Navigate to the project directory: **`cd my-finance`**